 ‘No, the hip-hop thing.
 I want to impress the girls tonight!’

-Taïga spins round, moving her hips and Toma tries his best to do the same.
+Taïga shuffles and Toma tries his best to do the same.
+‘Like this?’

 ‘Toma!
 Can you give us a hand over here?’